 This feature is available when used with Intel's LANDesk Client Manager.
-The user can be notified of certain system events.
-For example, if the system is running low on virtual memory, the hard drive space is not enough to save the data, you are then alerted of the potential problems.
+It is used to notify the user of certain system events.
+For example, if the system is running low on virtual memory and there is insufficient hard drive space for saving the data, you can be alerted of the potential problem.